We gratefully acknowledge the following committee members:

 Jenny Harper, RN; BSN; PICC Line Certified

 Jenny Harper is a registered nurse in the NICU at Memorial Hospital Jacksonville.
 She serves her unit by precepting and working with students to get them engaged during their observations.
 She also serves as a relief charge nurse when needed.
 Jenny serves the symposium committee by coordinating the Julianne Andre Memorial Nursing Student Scholarship applicants and attendees.
-In her spare time, Jenny spends most of her time dedicated to her husband and two children.
+In her spare time, Jenny spends most of her time dedicated to her two children.

 Amanda Broach, RN; BSN